 In the middle of 2015, tired of a life of certainty and feeling weighted down by all of our stuff, we sold our house in Palo Alto and our cars, put our art collection and a few other things that meant something to us in storage, gave the rest to charity, and hit the road.
 You can read more about that in Our Story.

 We are two ordinary people who, because of the way we travel, have had some extraordinary experiences.
 We have learned that traveling is not about the sights, but about the experiences you have.
 What we write about is those experiences, especially the ones we’ve had exploring the white space between the lines of an itinerary.
-Our latest post is about what we have learned about traveling in the first fifteen months of our travels.
-We are currently in Australia after spending a few months in Scandinavia and we’ll be posting about out experiences soon.
+Our latest post is about what we have learned about traveling in the Finland, Sweden, Norway, and Denmark .
+We are currently in India after spending a few months in Australia, and we’ll be posting about our experiences soon.

 We invite you to share our experiences with us.
 You can be notified of new posts by entering your email address in the FOLLOW OUR TRAVELS section in the sidebar and clicking “NOTIFY ME.”

 On our Facebook page, Traveling Is a Verb, we’ll be posting up to date information on where we are and where we are traveling to.
 Our goal is not to create yet-another-travelogue (there are plenty of good ones out there).
 As we have traveled we have come across some places that are so spectacular that they made the trip worthwhile.
 We’ll be posting photos of some of those places on Traveling Is a Verb on Instagram.

 You can follow us on Facebook and Instagram by selecting either or both icons in the FOLLOW US section at the top of the sidebar.